 Objects could be something like a cigar, a deck of playing cards, or an heirloom piece of jewelry.

-You can also add foods or sweets your ancestor may like.
+You can also add foods or sweets that your ancestor may like.
 It’s nice to add some organic seasonal fruit to the altar every once in a while.
-For fruits that have skin, you wouldn’t normally eat, remove the skin.
+For fruits that have skin you wouldn’t normally eat, remove the skin.
 For example, peel an orange or slice a pomegranate in half.
 This also helps make the fruit more fragrant and inviting.
-If you have or attend a celebration, save a slice of cake to add to the altar.
+If you have a celebration or attend one, save a slice of cake to add to the altar.
 Food items should be placed on a small plate.

 Air